Search on this Blog: From Junk Rig to Elia.

 - Except that.

-- The other stipulations where to be.
-A double-ended hull for 3 free-standing masts, aft cabin, center cockpit, a pilothouse, and sure enough, the RV interior to fit inside.
+- The other stipulations were to be.
+A double-ended hull for 3 free-standing masts, aft cabin, center cockpit, a pilothouse, and, sure enough, the RV interior to fit inside.
 In my only telephone conversation, I expressed that the challenge would be with the emplacement of the 3 masts for the accommodation to circulate around.
 Plus the 3-dimensional aspect of hull shape, balance, stability, and sail handling.

-- The hull is 48'-3" long, with a beam of 14'-10" necessary to important passageways with full headroom on either side of the center cockpit.
-The 1Rv's is short of another cabin simply because it was not anticipated on the photos and documents delivered for the project.
-So, what we have, starting from the stern; a double berth in the Master' cabin with a full complement of storage, hanging locker, drawers, and a dresser/ bureau.
+- The hull is 48'-3" long, with a beam of 14'-10" necessary to include important passageways with full headroom on either side of the center cockpit.
+The 1Rv is short of another cabin simply because it was not anticipated in the photos and documents delivered for the project.
+So, what we have, starting from the stern, is a double berth in the Master's cabin with a full complement of storage, hanging locker, drawers, and a dresser/ bureau.
 Going forward, a private head and shower on the starboard side.
-On the port side, we are going forward through the galley to join with the Saloon.
-Both version have similar interior arrangements to this point.
+On the port side, we are going forward through the galley to join the Saloon.
+Both versions have similar interior arrangements to this point.

 - On deck, the center cockpit is followed by a sunken pilothouse, with a dinette to port and an inside steering station.
 To starboard, a step brings you down to a day head and a full navigation area.
-Forward of the main bulkhead and a few steps, the location opens up to a double sofas type of layout.
-Clearly, an arrangement for a couple and with not even a guest cabin or separate sleeping except for a pilot berth squeezed onto the starboard side.
-This is all in all for the Rv's Accommodation Plan.
+Forward of the main bulkhead and a few steps, the location opens up to a double sofa-type layout.
+Clearly, an arrangement for a couple and with not even a guest cabin or separate sleeping, except for a pilot berth squeezed onto the starboard side.
+This is all in all for the RV's Accommodation Plan.

-- 2Ap, with the second version there are things in common with the Rv; essentially the same layout for the aft cabin, the cockpit, the galley, and the head on port and starboard.
+- 2Ap, with the second version, there are things in common with the Rv; essentially the same layout for the aft cabin, the cockpit, the galley, and the head on port and starboard.
 I managed to keep the masts in the same position.
-Where things change, are the treatment inside the Pilothouse, the Saloon, and more importantly, the addition of a forward cabin.
-In the Pilothouse, the steering station is to starboard, and to port access is given to the galley down below.
-Ahead, below a couple of steps, the Saloon with a U. shape dining area supplemented by a small dinette position from right across.
-The forward cabin is very versatile and can eventually be transformed into different layouts like single beds, up and down bunk beds besides the double berth as shown.
-In any case this cabin offers many options.
+Where things change are the treatment inside the Pilothouse, the Saloon, and, more importantly, the addition of a forward cabin.
+In the Pilothouse, the steering station is to starboard, and to port, access is given to the galley down below.
+Ahead, below a couple of steps, the Saloon with a U-shaped dining area supplemented by a small dinette positioned from right across.
+The forward cabin is very versatile and can eventually be transformed into different layouts like single beds, up and down bunk beds, besides the double berth as shown.
+In any case, this cabin offers many options.
 Storage is important all over and well represented in this configuration.
-So all for now and we will see where the above will lead us.
+So all for now, and we will see where the above will lead us.

 - Next: